ntn98/AbletonLiveAutoExporter/README.md

 # User Instructions

 Prerequisites:

--Windows
+- Windows

--python3 installed
+- python3 installed

--python keyboard module installed (can be done using the command 'pip install keyboard')
+- python keyboard module installed (can be done using the command 'pip install keyboard')

 How To Use: